ripienaar/free-for-dev/README.md

   * https://toranproxy.com/ - Proxy for Packagist and GitHub.
 Never fail CD.
 Free for personal use, 1 developer, no support.
   * http://rawgit.com/ - free limited traffic, serves raw files directly from GitHub with proper Content-Type headers.
   * https://www.incapsula.com/ - free CDN and DDoS protection
+  * https://www.fastly.com/ - Free CDN, all features until 50$/m is reached, enough for most, then pay or suspended.

 ## PaaS
   * http://restlet.com/products/apispark/ - APISpark enables any API, application or data owner to become an API provider in minutes via an intuitive browser interface.